Synagoge Görlitz

 How long should I spend visiting?

-A visit to Synagoge Görlitz typically takes about 30 minutes to an hour, allowing time for reflection and exploration.
+A visit to the Synagoge Görlitz typically takes about 1-2 hours, allowing time for exploration and reflection.

 Is photography allowed?